-When you walk through the doors of the HCC, one immediately feels a sense of community, comfort, and camaraderie.
+Those who walk through the doors of the HCC immediately feel a sense of community, comfort, and camaraderie.
 The HCC stands apart from other 24-hour care centers with full time Physicians and Advanced Practice Registered Nurses on staff.
 Veteran patients also enjoy private and semi-private rooms with in suite bathroom.
-Our highly trained staff is dedicated to providing compassionate care to meet the unique needs of Veteran patients, built on the foundation of integrity, honor, and respect.
-We pride ourselves on fostering these qualities as we honor Veteran patients for their service and encourage the innate bond between them.
+The highly trained staff is dedicated to providing compassionate care to meet the unique needs of Veteran patients, built on the foundation of integrity, honor, and respect.
+They pride themselves on fostering these qualities as they honor Veteran patients for their service and encourage the innate bond between them.

 The health care center has a capacity of 250 beds and a 50-bed substance abuse recovery program.
 Professional services are provided by staff physicians, Advanced Practice Registered Nurses, OT, PT, RT, dieticians and social workers are augmented by community specialists, as well as, networking to local VA and major area hospitals when appropriate.
 By Statute, veterans who are able to pay in whole or in part for programs or services determined by the applicable fee schedule will receive a monthly bill for such services rendered.
+The Healthcare Center at the CT Veterans' Home provides long term care to veterans with chronic and disabling medical conditions.
+These conditions include but are not limited to heart and lung disease, stroke, Parkinson's, Alzheimer's and other dementias.
+The program also provides End-of-Life care, Palliative care and Respite care.
+The Healthcare Center is licensed by the CT Department of